dkulundzic/ios-template/README.md

 # Project structure

 # Dependency management
-Feel free to choose the dependency management system - CocoaPods or Carthage.
+Feel free to choose the dependency management system - CocoaPods or Carthage or Swift Package Manager (coming soon, woo!)

 # Architecture
 The template project contains multiple Xcode file templates, tailored for multiple architectural approaches.
 There are templates for the VIP architecture and the VIPER architecture.